thecodeteam/heliosburn/docs/getting_started/README.md

     curl -v -XGET 'http://localhost:9000/method_test/'

-Your original request was a GET, however, the server seems to think you sent it a POST.
+Your original request was a GET, but if you inspect the output in the `original_request` key, you can see the `REQUEST_METHOD` is POST.
 That's due to the rule we created previously, causing the method to be modified.